Course Descriptions

 ANT 200 Comparative Cultures (3-0) 3 credits

 Comparative Cultures is a survey of world cultures to examine how people achieve the necessary elements of hunting and gathering, matrilineage, big men, redistribution, and state-type societies.
 The courses starts with some very simple societies and compares them to very complex cultures like our own.
 This course will examine and describe the ways selected pre-literate and complex societies have used culture to adapt to their environments.
 Case studies drawn from American, Asian, African, and European societies will be the basis for engaging in cross-cultural studies.
-Prerequisite: ANT 111 This course carries SUNY General Education Social Sciences and Diversity: Equity, Inclusion and Social Justice credit.
+Prerequisite: ENG 101.
+This course carries SUNY General Education Social Sciences and Diversity: Equity, Inclusion and Social Justice credit.
 View Course Syllabus Adobe Acrobat, PDF

 ANT 205 Principles of Archaeology (3-0) 3 credits